gpongelli/mycroftapi/README.md

 # Using

-The following examples are in-line pythion and can be run on the Mycroft.
+The following examples are in-line python and can be run on the Mycroft.
 Using a remote IP address, the code can be executed from elsewhere.

 Each function should be proceeded with the Python interpreter, import and API code:
 ```